austinburnett/neovim-config/lua/README.md

 # File Guide:

-This document contains information for the purpose each of the file in this directory.
+This document contains information on the purpose of each file in this directory.

 ### set.lua